realjenius/realjenius.com/content/contact.md

 * Contact me on Twitter at [@realjenius](http://twitter.com/realjenius)
 * Hit me up on [Linkedin at in/rjlorimer](https://www.linkedin.com/in/rjlorimer/)
 * Find me on [Github](https://github.com/realjenius/)
-* Leave a comment on my site!
+* Leave a comment here on my site!